phuesler/huesler-informatik.ch/huesler-informatik.ch/_posts/2014-09-01-deleting-old-zfs-snapshots.md

 title: "Deleting old ZFS snapshots"
 ---

+** Update Jan 9th, 2015: Added support for GNU Date on Linux

 I needed to delete old [zfs](http://docs.oracle.com/cd/E19253-01/819-5461/zfsover-2/) snapshots so I wrote a little [bash](http://www.gnu.org/software/bash/) script that does this for me.
 In addition to time parameters you can specify a match pattern as well as instructing the script to run a test run, which simulates the deletion of snapshots but does not actually delete them.